jignaasu/atlan-integration/# Integrate airflow using OpenLineage.md

 Who is responsible for the maintenance of the solution?
 How will knowledge transfer be accomplished if the project owner is unavailable?
 ## Success Evaluation

+Here are the metrics that can be used to evaluate the success of the integration
+ - Declining trend of time to relief to identify issues in data pipelines
+ - Reduction in queries to data engineers from the users about the status of the pipeline

 a.
 Impact

 Security impact